ouravantgarde/red-rainbow/competitors.md

 >
 > "I know you exist"
 >
 > What could be scarier than being seen?
-Animals plaster themselves in false eyes and elaborate eye patterns.
-For no other reason but to scare off predators, to make them feel watched.
+Animals plaster themselves in false eyes and elaborate eye patterns for no other reason but to scare off predators, to make them feel watched.
 >
 > We aren't all that different.
 Staring is seen as disrespectful, Heaven forbid a stranger stare at you as if they know you.
-There's the mythological concepts of evil eyes and basilisks, they controlled entire civilizations.
+Then there's the mythological concepts of evil eyes and basilisks, they controlled entire civilizations.
 Yet because of our sapient fear, we see eyes as protection.
 The hamsa.
 The Eye of Providence, Horus, or those of Buddha.
 >
-> All god does anymore is watch.
+> Is it true that all god does anymore is watch?

 %-sr